Castmax1311/KatzcraftManagement/README.md

 - You can become immortal (/godmode)
 - You can freeze players (/freeze [player])
 - Give you the operator sword (/opsword)

-Commands for all:
+- Give you the operator armor (/oparmor)
 - You can change your name (/nickname [name])
-- You can change the color of your name (/namecolor [color])
-- You can change the color of your chat messages (/messagecolor [color])
-- You can view the server description (/motd)
 - Share your positions with all players (/position)
 - Send active operators a support request (/support)
+- Clear the chat for all players (/clearchat)
 - Check out the Discord server (/discord)
 - Check out the YouTube channel (/youtube)
 - Check out the Instagram page (/instagram)
+- Check out our twitch channel (/twitch)
+- Check out our website (/website)

+Commands for all:
+- You can change the color of your name (/namecolor [color])
+- You can change the color of your chat messages (/messagecolor [color])
+- You can view the server description (/motd)

 Permissions:
 - katzcraftmanagement.maintenance